BabaWolo/PseudocodeTranspiler/README.md

 ```
 git clone https://github.com/SW4-G3-AAU/pseudocode.git
 ```
 Open the project in your preferred text editor, e.g. VS Code, and expand the folder *lib*.
 Navigate to the file *test.txt* and provide the pseudo code that you'd like to have translated.
 In the editor open a new terminal and type `dune build`.
 This will compile the Ocaml project and generate the corresponding executable file.
 In the same terminal, change the current directory using the command `cd bin`.
-Now you can either translate your source code to Python using the command `dune exec ../main.exe python` or translate it to JavaScript using `dune exec ../main.exe JavaScript`.
+Now you can either translate your source code to Python using the command `dune exec ../main.exe python` or translate it to Java using `dune exec ../main.exe Java`.
 If you have followed the steps correctly, your terminal should look something like this

 ```
 $ myUser pseudocode % dune build